tc39/proposal-observable/Can Observable be built on Cancel Tokens.md

 ```

 Note that in order to cancel a subscription, the consumer must cancel the token passed to `subscribe`.
 The Cancelable Promises proposal dictates that when an asynchronous function is canceled, the Promise must resolve to a Cancel object.
-In order to allow developers to avoid inadvertently catching Cancel objects, the Cancelable Promises proposal a `else` method to the Promise prototype.
+In order to allow developers to avoid inadvertently catching Cancel objects, the Cancelable Promises proposal adds a `else` method to the Promise prototype.
 This method only receives rejected values which are not `Cancel` instances, allowing Cancel instances to propagate.

 If Observables are to be built on cancel tokens, consumers must be able to differentiate whether a subscription closed due to either cancellation or error.

-Replacing `error` method in Observer with `else` and `catch`
+### Replacing `error` method in Observer with `else` and `catch`

 In the Subscription-based proposal, Observers have only one method which receives errors: